Davi1403/Realtime-Chat/README.md

-This project is a real-time chat application developed using Python and the Flet library
+This repository contains a real-time chat application developed using Python and the Flet library.

 ## Credits